Jeonkwan/lightsail-proxy/docs/certificate-strategies.md

 - Terraform provisioners run on every instance replacement—because the module forces a new Lightsail instance on each apply for blue/green refreshes, you will exhaust Let’s Encrypt duplicate-certificate limits quickly unless you store and reuse the issued certificate across runs.
 - Terraform state will contain sensitive private key material unless you externalize it; the backend must be encrypted and access-controlled.
 - Provisioner failures are hard to recover from in Terraform because they leave partially created resources that require `terraform taint` or manual cleanup.

-## 3. Stand up a temporary validation endpoint before deployment (Generally impractical)

-**How it works**

-1. Assign the Lightsail static IP to an existing staging host or a local reverse proxy that you control.
-2. Run an ACME client with the HTTP-01 challenge against that temporary endpoint, serving the `/.well-known/acme-challenge` responses.
-3. After issuance, release the static IP back to Terraform and let it attach to the new Lightsail instance, then push the certificate bundle during provisioning.

-**Why it rarely works well**

-- HTTP-01 requires the challenge responder to be publicly reachable at the final domain, which is difficult before the new VM exists.
-- Reassigning the static IP to a staging host introduces downtime for existing clients and complicates automation.
-- The choreography is fragile—any timing slip or failed IP reassignment causes the challenge to fail.

-**Trade-offs / caveats**

-- Namecheap's Dynamic DNS updates may lag, so the HTTP-01 challenge can still point to the wrong host during validation.
-- Maintaining a staging host purely for certificate issuance defeats the simplicity of the current one-command deployment.

 ## Operational considerations common to all approaches